senelway/macos-dotfiles/README.md

 ## iterm2 Configuration

-we do not recommend use iterm2, isntead you could use [kitty](https://github.com/kovidgoyal/kitty)
+> we could not recommend to use iterm2, better to use [kitty](https://github.com/kovidgoyal/kitty) instead

 ```sh
 ## color preset for iterm (better with recats theme in neovim)